iaphub/react-native-iaphub/guides/migrate-v6-to-v7.md

 - The `setUserId` method has been renamed to `login`
 - The `logout` method has been created

+### New properties

+- The property `price` has been renamed to `localizedPrice`
+- The property `priceCurrency` has been renamed to `currency`
+- The property `priceAmount` has been renamed to `price`
+- The property `title` has been renamed to `localizedTitle`
+- The property `description` has been renamed to `localizedDescription`
+- The property `subscriptionIntroPrice` has been renamed to `subscriptionIntroLocalizedPrice`
+- The property `subscriptionIntroPrice` is now returning the introductory price amount (number)

+### Errors enhanced

+The error sytem has been enhanced.<br/>
+An error still has the property `code` but we added added an extra property `subcode` in order to get more details about the error.<br/>
+Some errors have been renamed, you can check the updated [code example to buy a product](https://github.com/iaphub/react-native-iaphub#buy-a-product).

 ### New authentication system

 **In the version 6** of the library it wasn't possible to display the products or purchase a product without authenticating the user.<br/>